Meet the Chefs + Artists of the Seafaring Speakeasy

 She holds a master’s degree from the Scripps Institution of Oceanography and a bachelor’s degree from Princeton University.
 Her work has been featured in major publications and exhibited widely in museums and aquariums in the United States and Europe, with a current solo exhibition on view at the Catalina Museum for Art and History.

-Hosted by the Oregon Ocean Cluster in close collaboration with our Winter Waters team and partners including Ecotrust, Oregon Kelp Alliance, Oregon State University’s Food Innovation Center, and many other partners, this community-building event sparked lively dialogues about interconnected ecosystems, circular economies, and the future of coastal food systems.
+Hosted by the Oregon Ocean Cluster in close collaboration with our Winter Waters team and partners including Ecotrust, Oregon Kelp Alliance, Oregon State University’s Food Innovation Center, New Seasons Market, King Tide Events, and many other partners, this community-building event sparked lively dialogues about interconnected ecosystems, circular economies, and the future of coastal food systems.
+We

 Next